OctoRocket/test-mod-fabric/README.md

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+### Textures are all temporary

+If you have better texture be my guessed to open an issue/pr